Group theoretical methods to construct the graphene: Construction of the graphene sheet

-The triangular lattice is the union of the points of the three congruence classes $K_i = \{a+2b\equiv i \mod 3\}, i=0,1,2.$ Points of the congruence class $K_0$ coincide with the root lattice $Q$, points of $K_1$ are formed as $\omega_1+Q$, points of $K_2$ are formed as $\omega_2 + Q$.
+The triangular lattice $P$ is the union of the points of the three congruence classes $K_i$.
+Moreover, points of the class $K_0$ coincide with the points of root lattice $Q$, points of $K_1$ are formed as $\omega_1+Q$, that means $\om_1$ is added to every point of $Q$, points of $K_2$ are formed as $\omega_2 + Q$.
 The vertices of the hexagons forming the graphene sheet are obtained by removing from $P$ points of the congruence class $K_0$.
 Each hexagon of the graphene has three vertices in the congruence class $K_1$ and three vertices in the congruence class $K_2$ (see Fig.~\ref{classes}).
 The origin of the graphene sheet is chosen as the center of one of the hexagons.
 The center clearly belongs to congruence class $K_0$.

-More generally one can remove any one of the three congruence classes and remaining set of points will be a graphene.
+More generally one can remove any one of the three congruence classes and remaining set of points will yield a graphene sheet.